prod3v3loper/php-honeypot-robots-bait/README.md

 ```
 User-agent: *
-Disallow: /backdoor.php
+Disallow: /admin-login.php
 ```

 > **Malicious**
 >
-> If the bot or a hacker looks up the robots.txt and calls up the unauthorized pages, it is a sign of malicious intent.
+> If the bot or a hacker looks up the `robots.txt` and calls up the unauthorized pages, it is a sign of malicious intent.

-In this case the `robots.txt` serves as a bait in which we display a file with the important name` backdoor.php`, which is our honeypot.
+In this case the `robots.txt` serves as a bait in which we display a file with the important name `admin-login.php`, which is our honeypot.

 # Confuse

-In our honepot file, so in this example the `backdoor.php` contains the following information:
+In our honepot file, so in this example the `admin-login.php` contains the following information:

 > **Choose**
 >
-> The name for the file backdoor is freely chosen here and can be named as desired.
+> The name for the file `admin-login` is freely chosen here and can be named as desired.

 Our `logger.php` is located above the HTML, which writes the data to our `honeypot.log` file.